 (consult your doctor immediately)

-- Systolic pressure: This is the first, or top, number.
+- Systolic pressure: This is the first (top) number.
 It indicates the pressure in your arteries when your heart beats and pumps out blood.

-- Diastolic pressure: This is the second, or bottom, number.
+- Diastolic pressure: This is the second (bottom) number.
 It’s the reading of the pressure in your arteries between beats of your heart.

 Often, high blood pressure does not have any symptoms.
 However, sometimes people can experience:

 - shortness of breath